Our Solutions

 Utilize the Watershed Investment Tool to Analyze post-treatment data to confirm treatment activities and gauge project success

-Peaks to People and the Colorado Forest Restoration Institute have developed a Watershed Investment Tool to inform the type and location of forest health treatments in the watersheds, ensuring that funds are put towards the greatest potential outcomes.
-The tool also enables us to analyze the results of each project to inform future decisions.
+Peaks to People and the Colorado Forest Restoration Institute have developed a Watershed Investment Tool to inform the optimal type and location of forest health treatments in the watersheds, ensuring that funds are put towards the greatest potential outcomes.
+The tool also enables us to analyze the results of projects to inform future decisions.
 The Watershed Investment Tool can be used to identify priority treatment areas based on the needs and concerns of a specific entity that is at risk from increased sedimentation levels.

 Tactics